rudylattae/hi/README.md

 **IMPORTANT**: The following instructions assume you have **Powershell** (pwsh) and **WinGet** intalled.

 #### A) Experimental (Install script)
-Use the install script to boostrap the nexessasy dependencies onto your system and get started.
+Use the install script to boostrap the necessasy dependencies onto your system and get started.
 The script will:
 - install `git` and `just`, if they are not found
 - clone hi to `$HOME/hi/github.com/rudylattae/hi`, if that directory does not already exist
 - add a function definition for `hi` to your user profile, `$PROFILE`